 Family-based green cards can be divided into two main categories: immediate relatives and preference relatives.

 1. Immediate Relatives: These are spouses, unmarried children under 21, and parents of U.S. citizens.
-The wait time for this category is usually the shortest, often taking 6 to 12 months.
+The wait time for this category is usually the shortest, typically ranging from 6 to 12 months.

 2. Preference Relatives: These include more distant family members like adult children and siblings of U.S. citizens or permanent residents.
 The timeline for these applications can stretch from several months to over a decade, depending on the applicant’s country of origin and visa availability.